wqking/eventpp/doc/eventqueue.md

 ## Internal data structure

 EventQueue uses three `std::list` to manage the event queue.
-The first busy list holds all nodes with queued events.
+The first busy list holds all nodes of queued events.
 The second idle list holds all idle nodes.
 After an event is dispatched and removed from the queue, instead of freeing the memory, EventQueue moves the unused node to the idle list.
 This can improve performance and avoid memory fragment.
 The third list is a local temporary list used in function `process()`.
 During processing, the busy list is swapped to the temporary list, all events are dispatched from the temporary list, then the temporary list is returned and appended to the idle list.